thehxdev/cgc/README.md

 then at the end of `main` function user must call `gc_freeAll` function to free all of the allocated memory on the Heap.

+## Problems

+- It only triggers GC at the end of `main` function
+- Bad code design with so much duplicated code (maybe solvable with macros)